Deepak020202/90DaysOfDevOps/Solution.md

 This set of tasks is designed as part of the 90DaysOfDevOps challenge to simulate real-world scenarios you might encounter on the job or in technical interviews.
 By completing these tasks on the [SpringBoot BankApp](https://github.com/Amitabh-DevOps/Springboot-BankApp), you'll gain practical experience with advanced Kubernetes topics, including architecture, core objects, networking, storage management, configuration, autoscaling, security & access control, job scheduling, and bonus topics like Helm, Service Mesh, or AWS EKS.

-> [!IMPORTANT]
->
->  1. Fork the [SpringBoot BankApp](https://github.com/Amitabh-DevOps/Springboot-BankApp) and implement all tasks on your fork.
->  2. Document all steps, commands, screenshots, and observations in a file named `solution.md` within your fork.
->  3. Submit your `solution.md` file in the Week 7 (Kubernetes) task folder of the 90DaysOfDevOps repository.

 ---

 ## Task 1: Understand Kubernetes Architecture & Deploy a Sample Pod